-The share in Tulpar Air (RFE, Kazan International) of Azat Hakim, the founder and former shareholder of the Russian business charter specialist, is worth RUB871 million rubles (USD9 million) and not RUB1.3 billion (USD13.5 million) as Hakim claimed, a court expert determined during a hearing at the Arbitration Court of Tatarstan.
+The share in Tulpar (RFE, Kazan International) of Azat Hakim, the founder and former shareholder of the Russian business charter specialist, is worth RUB871 million rubles (USD9 million) and not RUB1.3 billion (USD13.5 million) as Hakim claimed, a court expert determined during a hearing at the Arbitration Court of Tatarstan.

 There was no ruling during the court session and the court postponed the hearing until October 31, Kommersant reported.